Small Business Health Care Tax Credit Questions and Answers: Determining FTEs and Average Annual Wages

 Q41.
 How are average annual wages and FTEs calculated when the employer has a short taxable year?

 A41.
-In accordance with general accounting principles, average annual wages and FTEs may be pro-rated or annualized in calculating the credit.
+In accordance with general accounting principles, average annual wages and FTEs must be pro-rated or annualized in calculating the credit.
 For example, if a small employer has only been in business and paying premiums for 6 months during its first taxable year, it must pro-rate or annualize the employee hours worked and wages earned to reflect the 6 months the employer has been in operation.

 Q42.
 How is the credit reduced if the number of FTEs exceeds 10 or average annual wages exceed $25,000?